corsonknowles/typespeed/README.md

 horror of superstition, and he scoffs openly at any talk of things not to be felt and seen and put down in figures.

-John is a physician, and PERHAPS=E2=80=94(I would not say it to a living so= ul, of course, but this is dead paper and a great relief to my mind)=E2=80=94PERHA= PS that is one reason I do not get well faster.
+John is a physician, and PERHAPS (I would not say it to a living soul, of course, but this is dead paper and a great relief to my mind) PERHAPS that is one reason I do not get well faster.

 You see he does not believe I am sick!